Add to your Claude Code skills

 One npx command.
 No Docker, no Python, no servers to manage.

 Use via MCP, CLI, or both.
-Optional help AI assistants form better queries and interpret results.
+Optional Agent Skills help AI assistants form better queries and interpret results.

-Set BASE_DIR to the folder you want to search.
-Documents must live under it.
+Set BASE_DIR to the folder you want to search (or BASE_DIRS for multiple roots — see Configuration).
+Documents must live under one of the configured roots.

 Add the MCP server to your AI coding tool: